 4. The foundation set today will have lasting future effects.

-If you start early, you are encouraging your child to embrace good behavior.
+If you start early, you are encouraging your child to embrace behaviors you like.
 Every correct, helpful, positive characteristic will now have an opportunity to shine through.
-Starting the basics, enables both parents and children to build on obedience over time.
+Starting the basics, enables both parents and children to build on cooperation over time.

 5. There is no need to go to extremes.

-While I do think teaching obedience early is important, there is no reason to go to extremes.
-Early obedience is not baby bootcamp, nor is it an all-day affair.
-There is no reason to expect perfect obedience.
-In fact, you should expect a lot of imperfect obedience for quite a while.
-Importantly though, you can teach a few basic obedience concepts starting at 6-12 months without going to extremes.
+While I do think boundaries early is important, there is no reason to go to extremes.
+Boundaries are not baby bootcamp, nor is it an all-day affair.
+There is no reason to expect only behaviors you like.
+In fact, you should expect a lot of behaviors you don’t like for quite a while.
+Importantly though, you can teach a few basic boundary concepts starting at 6-12 months without going to extremes.

 6. Children are always learning.